In a lattice, one can use these alternative axioms:

-If is a frame, then is a complete lattice.
-If respects all joins, then respects all joins and all meets.
-In this case has both a right and a left adjoint which are given by and respectively so that and hold.
+If is a complete join-semilattice, then is a complete lattice.
+If respects all joins, then respects all meets.
+In this case has a left adjoint which is given by so that holds.
+As a left adjoint respects all joins.

 Every net defines an eventuality filter : let belong to if, for some index , for every , .
 (That is, is eventually in .)
 Note that is proper; conversely, any proper filter has a net whose eventuality filter is (as described at net).
 Everything below can be done for nets as well as for (proper) filters, but filters often lead to a cleaner theory.